kvnpotter/ImmoData-Modelling/README.md

 - Data directory : contains clean property data obtained from EDA project and income/tax data obtained from the belgian government (FOD Financiën/SPF Finances)
 - Results-Graphs directory : contains all outputs from visualisation and table creation methods, including evaluation metrics for 8 models
 - classes : contains separate modules for data preprocessing, modelling, evaluation and visualisation
+- evaluation_report.md : a report evaluating the selected model

 # Contributors
 This project was completed by: